Repealing and Amending Act, 2019

 The Repealing and Amending Act, 2019 is an Act of the Parliament of India that repealed 58 Acts.
 It also made minor amendments to the Income Tax Act, 1961 and The Indian Institutes of Management Act, 2017.
-The Act was the sixth such repealing act aimed at repealing obsolete laws tabled by the Narendra Modi administration, and the first tabled during its second term.
+The Act was the sixth Act aimed at repealing obsolete laws tabled by the Narendra Modi administration, and the first tabled during its second term.
 The government had repealed 1,428 Acts during its first term between 2014 and 2019.

 Background and legislative history

-Prime Minister Narendra Modi advocated for the repeal of old laws during his 2014 general election campaign.
+Prime Minister Narendra Modi had advocated for the repeal of old laws during his 2014 general election campaign.
 At the 2015 Economic Times Global Business Summit, Modi stated, "Our country suffers from an excess of old and unnecessary laws which obstruct people and businesses.
 We began the exercise of identifying unnecessary laws and repealing them.
 1,877 Central laws have been identified for repeal."

 The Repealing and Amending Bill, 2019 was introduced in the Lok Sabha on 25 July 2019 by the Minister of Law and Justice, Ravi Shankar Prasad.
 The bill sought to repeal 58 Acts and pass minor amendments to two Acts.
 The amendments were made to substitute certain words in the Income Tax Act, 1961 and The Indian Institutes of Management Act, 2017.
 Moving the bill for a vote in the House on 29 July, Prasad stated that the Modi administration had repealed 1,428 "old and archaic Acts" during its first term.
 The Minister also noted that most of the laws being repealed were enacted before independence and that only 1,929 old laws had been repealed between 1950 and 2004.
 Prasad also urged the House to pass the bill unanimously.

 Speaker Om Birla asked the House whether the bill could be passed unanimously.
 Congress MP for Thiruvananthapuram, Shashi Tharoor requested the Speaker push the vote on the bill to the next day and instead permit an hour-long discussion.
 In response, the Speaker permitted Tharoor to speak for ten minutes and stated that the vote would be held afterwards.
 Tharoor sought changes to some provisions of the Indian Penal Code including those concerning sedition.
 Prasad replied that he disagreed with Tharoor's demand to repeal the sedition law.
 In the subsequent vote, the bill was passed unanimously by the Lok Sabha.